flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">R Code of the Dataflow Graph</summary>

-The analysis required _5.63 ms_ (including parsing and normalization) within the generation environment.
+The analysis required _3.25 ms_ (incl. parse and normalize) within the generation environment.
 We encountered unknown side effects (with ids: [3]) during the analysis.

 ```r